Tom Shaw (footballer): International career

 Shaw represented England C in victories over Malta under-21s and Poland under-23s in 2009.

 Coaching career

 In 2014, Shaw was appointed Academy Lead Coach at Nottingham Forest.
 The following year, he joined Derby County in the same role.
 Shaw departed from Derby in September 2017.

 Shaw served as Player/Assistant Manager at Chester from 2015 to 2018.

 In June 2018, Shaw was appointed lead PDP Coach at Lincoln City.
-Upon his appointment, former Academy manager Damian Froggatt described Shaw as the “standout candidate”.
+Upon his appointment, former Academy manager Damian Froggatt described Shaw as the "standout candidate".

 In April 2021 Shaw was appointed head coach of Gainsborough Trinity, whilst retaining his role at Lincoln City.
 On 12 May 2022, Shaw resigned as Trinity manager.

 On 27 June 2022, Shaw was promoted to the Lincoln City first team staff from the academy and would be mentored by incoming assistant head coach Mike Garrity.
+On 18 October 2023, he was made interim head coach following Mark Kennedy and Danny Butterfield both leaving the club.
+He remained in this role until 13 November 2023, overseeing three wins from seven matches, becoming assistant head coach following the arrival of Michael Skubala.
+He received his UEFA Pro Licence in June 2025 and a few months later he signed a new contract until the summer of 2029.